What happens when you can’t pay your taxes?

 The IRS Fresh Start Initiative is not a program but rather a group of policy changes that have occurred over the years.
 Nailing down the qualifications for the initiative isn’t possible without first accessing each individual’s situation.

-You must apply for the option you or a tax professional helping you, determines to be most appropriate for your situation.
+You must apply for the option you or a tax professional helping you, determines to be most appropriate for your personal situation.
 The IRS will not take any action to help you just because you qualify.
-Remember, the IRS charges interest on tax and penalties until your balance is paid in full.
+Remember, the IRS charges interest on tax and penalties until your total tax debt balance is paid in full.
 It’s critical to find out if you qualify and apply as soon as possible to avoid paying more than necessary.